-India, Croatia hold Foreign Office Consultations in Zagreb
+India, Croatia hold foreign office consultations in Zagreb

 {{^adFree}}{{/adFree}}

-Secretary (West) Sanjay Verma co-chaired the session from the Indian side, and the Croatian side was led by the director general for political affairs of the Ministry of Foreign and European Affairs of Croatia, Dr Petar Mihatov, it said.
+According to a press release by the Ministry of External Affairs, “the Indian side was led by Shri Sanjay Verma, Secretary (West), Ministry of External Affairs.
+The Croatian side was led by Dr Petar Mihatov, Director General for Political Affairs, Ministry of Foreign and European Affairs of Croatia."

-Secretary (West) Sanjay Verma co-chaired the session from the Indian side, and the Croatian side was led by the director general for political affairs of the Ministry of Foreign and European Affairs of Croatia, Dr Petar Mihatov, it said.
+According to a press release by the Ministry of External Affairs, “the Indian side was led by Shri Sanjay Verma, Secretary (West), Ministry of External Affairs.
+The Croatian side was led by Dr Petar Mihatov, Director General for Political Affairs, Ministry of Foreign and European Affairs of Croatia."

-“During the Consultations, both sides carried out a comprehensive review of the existing bilateral relations, including strengthening of cooperation in trade and economic relations, defence and maritime, science & technology, innovation, research & development, higher education, tourism, culture, and people-to-people ties," the ministry said.
+“During the Consultations, both sides carried out a comprehensive review of the existing bilateral relations, including strengthening of cooperation in trade and economic relations, defence and maritime, science & technology, innovation, research & development, higher education, tourism, culture, and people-to-people ties.", the release goes on to say.

 {{^adFree}}